Emmarex/dialogflow-fulfillment-python/README.md

 # Dialogflow Fulfillment Python

-The <a href="">Dialogflow Fulfillment Library</a> allows you to connect natural language understanding and processing to your own systems, APIs, and databases.
+The <a href="https://dialogflow.com/docs/fulfillment" target="_blank">Dialogflow Fulfillment Library</a> allows you to connect natural language understanding and processing to your own systems, APIs, and databases.
 Using Fulfillment, you can surface commands and information from your services to your users through a natural conversational interface.

-This Library makes creating fulfillment for Dialogflow v2 agents with <a href="https://www.djangoproject.com">Django</a> or <a href="http://flask.pocoo.org">Flask</a> easy and simple.
+This Library makes creating fulfillment for Dialogflow v2 agents with <a href="https://www.djangoproject.com" target="_blank">Django</a> or <a href="http://flask.pocoo.org" target="_blank">Flask</a> easy and simple.

 ## Supported Features